 Get more insight into the Rapsodo MLM here:

 This simulator has very high ratings; people love its mobility and nifty features.
 Once the Android version is released, the market for it could get a whole lot bigger than it is now.

-The Tittle X takes features of simulator equipment worth thousands of dollars and miniaturizes them into a 7.9g device.
-It uses the E6 simulator software by TruGolf, which is arguably the best simulator software currently on the market.
+It takes features of simulator equipment worth thousands of dollars and miniaturizes them into a 7.9g device.
+The latest version uses the E6 CONNECT software by TruGolf, which is arguably the best simulator software currently on the market.
 It’s also a step up from the previous E6 software Tittle X was using.

-If you’re looking for a simulator under $500 that has the best chance of improving your game with accurate feedback, this is it.
-For the super-low cost, the accuracy is quite impressive.
+If you’re looking for a true golf simulator under $500 that has the best chance of improving your game with accurate feedback, this is it.
 On top of that, thanks to the power of E6 CONNECT, it’s great entertainment that captures the feel and enjoyment of golf.

 The Tittle X isn’t designed to use any balls.
-It comes with a toy stick for swinging, although you can swing your own clubs and even hit real balls into a net if you want.
+It comes with a sensor and a toy stick for swinging, although you can swing your own clubs and even hit real balls into a net if you want.